I am a PhD Candidate in Sociology at Yale University. I am on the 2025-2026 job market.

 My broader research examines family inequalities and social stratification in global contexts.
 I have studied fertility and childcare disruptions during the COVID-19 pandemic, union formation in China, and the influence of family background on educational outcomes in both the U.S. and China.

-My research has been published in academic journals such as Sociology, Population Research and Policy Review, Journal of Family Issues, and Chinese Journal of Sociology.
+My articles are published or forthcoming in journals such as Sociology, Demographic Research, Population Research and Policy Review, Journal of Family Issues, and Chinese Journal of Sociology.
 I received my B.A. in Sociology and Economics from Grinnell College.

 You can view my CV here.